10brink/10brink.github.io/_posts/2018-05-02-zillowmodel.md

 ---
 ![zillow](https://raw.githubusercontent.com/10brink/10brink.github.io/master/Zillow-logo.jpg)

-I wanted to see if I could predict housing values in my hometown of Ann Arbor MI, using data from Zillow.com.
+I wanted to see if I could predict housing values in my hometown of Ann Arbor, Michigan, using data from Zillow.com.
 Though zillow already has a feature like that called Zestimate, I wanted to make my own.
-I wanted to create a model that used different atributes of a house (square footage, number of bedrooms and bathrooms, etc.) to predict the sale price.
+I wanted to create a model that used different attributes of a house (square footage, number of bedrooms and bathrooms, etc.) to predict the sale price.
 This could also be used to see how much your house value goes up if you build an addition or install another bathroom in your house.

 ### Collecting Data